 To test the prediction given by the update equation (\ref{update-rho}) for the additive linear case, we carried out numerical simulations of the compartmentalized selection.
 The simulations were performed with Wolfram Mathematica.
-The corresponding notebook is provided as an ancillary file.
+The corresponding notebook is provided in Online Resource.
 The number of compartments was fixed at $10^6$.
-An initial set of $2\cdot10^5$ or $2\cdot10^6$ activities (depending on $\lambda$) was then drawn from a Gaussian distribution (centered at 1, with variance $1/2$) on the interval $[0,4]$.
+An initial set of $2\cdot10^5$ or $2\cdot10^6$ phenotypes (depending on $\lambda$) was then drawn from a Gaussian distribution (centered at 1, with variance $1/2$) on the interval $[0,4]$.

 One generation is implemented using the following loop, which is then repeated $n$ times. \begin{itemize}

 \item Each value from the set is randomly assigned to a compartment.